 It is important to talk to children about sex.
-Although they'll learn about sex at school, and pick up some information in the playground, it is best that they get the facts from their parents as well as from their teachers.
+Although they'll learn about sex at school, and pick up some information in the playground and online, it is best that they get the facts from their parents as well as from their teachers.

 Why should I talk to my children about sex?

-Talking with your child about sex is important to help him or her develop healthy attitudes towards sex and to learn responsible sexual behaviour.
+Talking with your child about sex is important to help him or her develop healthy attitudes towards sex and sexual behaviour.
 Openly discussing sex with your child also enables you to provide accurate information.
-What they learn elsewhere might not be true, and might not reflect the personal and moral values and principles you want your children to follow.
-They also need to understand the possible consequences of being sexually active, including pregnancy and sexually transmitted infections, as well as being emotionally hurt.
+What they learn elsewhere might not be true, and may not fit with your family values.

 If I talk to my children about sex, won't that just make them want to do it?

 It is important for children to understand sexual feelings and relationships before they become sexually active.
-Studies have shown that teenagers that have discussed sex with their parents are more likely to wait longer before first having sex and are also more likely to use contraception.
+Studies have shown that teenagers who have discussed sex with their parents are more likely to wait longer before first having sex and are also more likely to use contraception.

 What should I tell my children about sex?

-- Self-image and peer pressure
+- Self-image, body image and peer pressure issues

 How should I talk to my children about sex?